-Table 21-1: Relevant Legislation, Guidelines and Australian Standards
+Table 22-1: Relevant legislation, guidelines and Australian Standards

-Relevant Legislation Requirements Compliance Explosives Act 1999 and Australian Standard (AS) 2187 Explosives - Storage, transport and use.
+Table 22-1: Relevant legislation, guidelines and Australian Standards Relevant Legislation Requirements Compliance Coal Mining Safety and Health Act 1999 Sets out obligations relevant to the design, construction and operation of a coal mine.
+Due diligence and reasonable precautions to be applied in carrying out the obligations of the Act, Regulation and relevant standards.
+Coal Mining Safety and Health Regulation 2001 Prescribes ways of achieving acceptable levels of risk at a coal mine.
+Adopt health and safety management system that provides for risk identification and assessment; hazard analysis, management and control; and reporting.
+Dangerous Goods and Safety Management Act 2001 Sets substance-specific standards for the transport and storage of dangerous goods.
+Coal mines are exempt from this Act, but are regulated under the Coal Mining Safety and Health Act 1999 and Regulations.
+Radiation Safety Act 1999 Sets the requirements for handling radioactive substances and the monitoring of persons exposed to the hazard.
+Radiation monitoring and screening to be carried out as required by the Act.
+Explosives Act 1999 and Australian Standard (AS) 2187 Explosives - Storage, transport and use.
 Specifies requirements for handling, storage, transport and manufacture of explosives.
-AS 2187 is called up by the Coal Mining Safety and Health Regulation 2001 .
+AS 2187 is called up by the Coal Mining Safety and Health Regulation 2001.
 Storage and handling of explosive materials to comply with requirements of the Act and AS 2187.
+Workplace Health and Safety Act 1995 Sets out the laws about health and safety requirements affecting most workplaces, work activities and the use of plant and substances in Queensland.
+Seeks to protect the health and safety of everyone at a workplace, while undertaking work activities or using plant and substances.
+Adopt health and safety management system that provides for risk identification and assessment; hazard analysis, management and control; and, reporting.
+Abide by Queensland Regulations and Codes of Practise outlined within legislation.
+Worker Compensation and Rehabilitation Act 2003 Establishes a workers' compensation scheme for Queensland, providing benefits relating to workplace injuries or fatalities, and insurance for all Queensland-based employers Compensate any HGPL employed workers injured on site per the Act.
+Ensure all contractors are registered for worker compensation.
 AS 1678.5.1.002-1998 Emergency procedure guide - Transport Ammonia-nitrate.
 Outlines the requirements for transporting ammonium-nitrate.
 All contractors responsible for transport of ammonium-nitrate must comply with AS 1678.
 AS 1940:2004 Storage and handling of flammable and combustible liquids.
 Sets out requirements for separation and other considerations for storing flammable and combustible liquids.
 Storage and handling of flammable and combustible liquids to comply with AS 1940:2004.
 AS 2436:1981 Guide to noise control on construction, maintenance and demolition sites.
 Details measures to be implemented to manage noise on construction sites.
 Noise mitigation measures identified for Project development must comply with AS 2436.

-HIMS sets the foundation for the risk-based approach to management and mitigation of potential health and safety impacts through design, construction, operation and management of the Project, presented in Section 21.3 below.
+The safety system sets the foundation for the risk-based approach to management and mitigation of potential health and safety impacts through design, construction, operation and management of the Project, presented in Section 22.3 below.

-21.2 Description of Public Health and Safety Community Values
+22.2 Description of Public Health and Safety Community Values

-21.2.1 Overview
+22.2.1 Overview

-The Alpha Coal Project (Mine) involves the development of an open cut coal mine with a capacity of 30 million tonnes per annum (Mtpa) of product coal and anticipated Project life of 30 years.
-In addition to the mine, the Project involves construction and operation of a 495 kilometre (km) railway to transport coal to the export terminal at Abbot Point.
+The Kevin's Corner Coal Mine Project involves the development of a combined open-cut and underground longwall coal mine with a capacity of up to 30 million tonnes per annum (Mtpa) of product coal and anticipated Project life of at least 30 years.
 The public health and safety community values that may potentially be impacted as a result of the mine are described in the following sections.
-The health and safety details regarding the railway corridor are presented in Volume 3, Section 21.

-21.2.2 Community Values
+22.2.2 Community Values